roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 To continue, start by installing LunarVim following the instructions [here](https://www.lunarvim.org/docs/installation).

-Next we'll create some aliases for convenience and that by default allow us to open up multiple files in tabs:
+Next we'll create some aliases for convenience and that by default allow us to open up multiple files in buffers (tabs):

 ```
 alias vim="lvim -p"